 For instance, if you don’t have a load box, you have to turn on the amplifier head with the cabinet connected and it has to be turned up nice and loud in order for it to reach its maximum potential, which means you’re going to upset a lot of people around you who don’t necessarily want to listen to your playing.

-This is also another useful feature of the Load Box.
+This is also another useful feature of the Load Box like this one from Amazon which is probably the most popular.

 This means that you can play the guitar through your amp/cabinet combo at its maximum potential, without annoying everyone around you.